Tony Allen (musician): Later work

-Filmmaker Opiyo Okeyo released the documentary film Birth of Afrobeat (2019) about Allen's life in music.
+Filmmaker Opiyo Okeyo released the documentary film Birth of Afrobeat (2019), about Allen's musical career.
 The film screened at American Black Film Festival and won the 21st Century Fox Global Inclusion Award for Emerging Voices at the BlackStar Film Festival.
 Damon Albarn and Tony Allen and band performed at a concert in the Netherlands, among then the Lowlands Festival (2019).
 Birth of Afrobeat was acquired by American Public Television and had its television premiere January 20, 2020 on PBS.

 Allen was featured on the Gorillaz track "How Far?"
 (2020) alongside Skepta, as part of the band's Song Machine project.
-Allen contributed to seven tracks on the album Keleketla!, (2020) a collaborative project co-ordinated by Johannesburg's Keleketla Library and English electronic musicians Coldcut, recorded in both Soweto and London.
+Allen contributed to seven tracks on the album Keleketla!
+(2020), a collaborative project co-ordinated by Johannesburg's Keleketla Library and English electronic musicians Coldcut, recorded in both Soweto and London.

 Two posthumous Allen albums were released.
 There Is No End (2021) featured Allen on production alongside rappers and singers from around the world, including Danny Brown, Nah Eeto, and Sampa the Great.
 The second release after Allen's death was The Solution Is Restless, a collaborative album featuring Joan As Police Woman and Dave Okumu.
 2021 also saw the release of April March's album In Cinerama, which features Allen as a drummer; he is also credited for co-writing several tracks.
 An EP Allen recorded with the Foals singer Yannis Philippakis, Yannis & the Yaw, was released in August 2024.

 Death

-On 30 April 2020, Allen died of abdominal aortic aneurysm at Georges Pompidou European Hospital in Paris.
+On 30 April 2020, Allen died of an abdominal aortic aneurysm, aged 79, at Georges Pompidou European Hospital in Paris.
 Tributes came from musicians and producers including Flea, Peter Gabriel, Jeff Mills, Nigel Godrich and Sean Lennon.
 Damon Albarn said he was his "number one musical teacher" and that he would "never, ever play with anyone like him again".